Tender broccoli is steamed then smothered in a creamy cheddar and Parmesan cheese sauce and topped with buttery Ritz crackers.

 But this holiday season my sister-in-law asked if I would contribute a different green vegetable to the meal.

-Can broccoli casserole be made ahead of time?
+Can broccoli casserole with Ritz crackers be made ahead of time?

-Take one more thing off your to-do list this holiday.
+Take one more thing off your to-do list this holiday season.

-This recipe can be made ahead of time and is easy to reheat before meal time.
+This great recipe can be made ahead of time and is easy to reheat before meal time.

 How to make broccoli casserole